There are many causes organizations can successfully fail agility, avoiding the main ones helps you avoid just that.

 It’s no secret Agile projects can fail even though it has a compelling argument which is: faster delivery of products, rapid turnaround on changes, minimal documentation.

 There are other reasons for Agile failure as well.
-We should know that Agile is hard to follow any “best practices” like other traditional methodologies do.
+We should know that Agile is hard to follow any “best practices” as other traditional methodologies do.

 Hence, based on individual characteristics and specifications of enterprises or organizations the reasons for failure may vary.